 Fast data flow was important to maintain as we worked on the app — quotes had to be updated up to 20 times per second.
 In order to do so we used a combination of gRPC, HTTP/2, and protobufs.

 gRPC is a high performance Remote Procedure Call framework developed at Google.
 It helped our app exchange data — cryptocurrency quotes — between the server and the client.
 The HTTP/2 protocol converted the data into a binary code.
 Together they reduced the amount of data exchanged, thus increasing the flow rate.

 The protobuf serialization protocol provided an alternative for JSON.
 It encoded data transferred from both the client and the server and did it fast since they were binary, optimized for the minimum message size.

 Quotes are updated very quickly — a few times a second.
 These data are constantly received from the server.
 All changes are instantly displayed on a chart, which means the app has to redraw the interface in a flash.

 Such an intense pace overheats old or slow devices and drains their batteries.
 The screens may flicker or freeze because the processors can’t keep up with the incoming events.
 Programmers need to stop this from happening.

 We put the data in a stack.
 While the interface renders new data, more updates are received from the server and put into a stack ‘queue’ one after another.
 When the UI requests new data, it takes the latest, most relevant update and displays it.
 This way the processor has enough time to process the information while the battery operates under regular conditions.

 Standard architecture that’s easy to maintain in-house

-We provided Twim with native apps for iOS and Android using the industry standard of architecture with some extra elements added.
+We provided Twim with native crypto trading apps for iOS and Android using the industry standard of architecture with some extra elements added.
 A standard solution is intuitive for programmers: you just know how to write the code, how the app behaves in this or that business scenario, and how to make autotesting easier.
 Each element of the architecture is documented.
 That’s why the support team won’t have trouble working with it.